 Very basic toilet, shower block.

-Cement BBQ in each campsite, bring own grill & charcoal
+Cement BBQ in each campsite, bring own grill, which may include Pit Boss replacement parts, & charcoal

 Pick nick tables are ok